Fang-Haoshu/Halpe-FullBody/README.md

 </div>

 ## Usage
-The annotation in the same format as COCO dataset.
+The annotation is in the same format as COCO dataset.
+For usage, a good start is to check out the `vis.py`.
 We also provide related APIs.

 ## Evaluation
 We adopt the same evaluation metrics as COCO dataset.

+## Related resources
+A concurrent work [COCO-WholeBody](https://github.com/jin-s13/COCO-WholeBody) also annotate the full body keypoints.
+And HOI-DET for COCO dataset is also available at [V-COCO](https://github.com/s-gupta/v-coco)

 ## Citation
 The paper introducing this project is coming soon.